TinkerTools/tinkerdoc/text/key/index.rst

 COMPRESS [real]
    Sets the value of the bulk solvent isothermal compressibility in 1/Atm for use during pressure computation and scaling in molecular dynamics computations.
 The default value used in the absence of the COMPRESS keyword is 0.000046, appropriate for water.
 This parameter serves as a scale factor for the Groningen-style pressure bath coupling time, and its exact value should not be of critical importance.

+.. index:: CUDA-DEVICE

+CUDA-DEVICE [integer]
+   Sets the device number of the NVIDIA GPU to be used for calculations with CUDA-enabled versions of Tinker, such as Tinker9, Tinker-OpenMM and Tinker-HP.
+The CUDA-capable devices are numbered internally by the system with consecutive integers, starting with 0 for the first device.
+An the absence of the CUDA-DEVICE keyword, most of the Tinker GPU programs will attempt to use the fastest GPU that is not currently performing a calculation.

 .. index:: CUTOFF